nicodoggie/bastion-falls/site/content/campaign-prep/vengeful-spirit/index.md

 The player can choose to be any member of the Hickland for Hicks faction.
 A player choosing this option have the most latitude in character creation, so as long as they are radicalized Hicklanders.

+# Outline

+1. Starting Location
+2. Traveling to the Narrows
+   - if PCs are not from the Narrows:
+     1. Exposition
+     2. Random encounters
+     3. NPC character development
+   - if PCs are from the Narrows:
+     - arrival of the Masochists
+     - some issues with the Reeve
+3. Lord Malthren
+   1. Players will find out that Lord Malthren had regained his ancestors' sight.
+The power of the Nalthrenok of the Magaris to foresee the future in the swirls of Vortex Cove.
+   2. Depending on the PCs' actions and factions, the route to the Vortex Cove will be easy or hard.
+The known entrance is from the Murmals market, but the Smugglers Guild has tight control over the area.
+      1. Lord Malthren may share the secret entrance to the Vortex Labyrinth, but will not have enough time to share the path.
+4. The Narrow Underground
+5. Surrey's Ear

+# Big Bad

+The Big Bad is a monster from the Elemental Plane of Fire that the Elves unleashed on the Early Hicks that fought them with iron.